kimrenie/kimrenie.github.io/_posts/2021-09-28-docker-basics-blog2.md

     [x] run component
     [x] distribution component

 - With these three components working in conjuntion, a service called the `Docker Engine` (or the Docker Daemon) is able to run on the user's host machine and performs all the actions necessary in order to build, run, and distribute the selected Docker Container.
-This daemon is able to listen for Docker API request and manages Docker's tools for the client
+This daemon is able to listen for Docker API request and manages Docker's tools for the client.

 <br />